-Figure 3: PM10.0 Measured in the Study Area
+Figure 3: PM10 Measured in the Study Area

-The analysis of particulate matter (PM) concentrations across different study locations and months reveals significant variations; at Iwofe, PM1 concentrations ranged from 3.30 µg/m³ in August to 5.25 µg/m³ in June.
+The analysis of particulate matter (PM) concentrations across the different study locations reveal significant variations; at Iwofe, PM1 concentrations ranged from 3.30 µg/m³ in August to 5.25 µg/m³ in June.
 PM2.5 levels were highest in August at 30.25 µg/m³, exceeding the WHO guideline of 25.00 µg/m³.
 PM10 concentrations also showed an upward trend, peaking at 151.30 µg/m³ in August.
 In Woji, PM1 levels were relatively low, with a minimum of 2.25 µg/m³ in June and a maximum of 4.30 µg/m³ in August.
 PM2.5 concentrations varied, with the highest value of 31.90 µg/m³ in June, again surpassing the WHO guideline.
 PM10 levels were highest in June at 150.00 µg/m³ and lowest in August at 100.25 µg/m³.
 Aba Road exhibited the highest particulate matter concentrations among all locations.
 PM1 levels peaked at 6.50 µg/m³ in June, while PM2.5 concentrations reached a maximum of 44.25 µg/m³ in June, significantly exceeding the WHO guideline.
 PM10 levels were particularly high, with a peak of 271.20 µg/m³ in August.
 Oil Mill also showed elevated particulate matter levels.
 PM1 concentrations were highest in June at 7.11 µg/m³.
 PM2.5 levels peaked at 46.23 µg/m³ in June, far exceeding the WHO guideline.
 PM10 concentrations were highest in July at 282.32 µg/m³.

 Furthermore, the spatial distribution of particulate matter in Port Harcourt indicates that certain areas are more affected than others.
 The study by the Centre for Environment, Human Rights and Development (CEHRD) (2020) found that commercial and industrial zones and areas with heavy vehicular traffic had the highest concentrations of PM2.5 and PM10.
 This pattern was also observed in the current study, where locations like Oil Mill showed the highest PM2.5 levels in June at 46.23 µg/m³, and PM10 concentrations peaked in July at 282.32 µg/m³.
 This area appears to be the most polluted among the study locations, with substantial black soot presence likely due to market activities, nearby industrial emissions and illegal refineries.
 The elevated particulate matter levels across all months emphasize the critical need for effective environmental management strategies to mitigate health risks.